(757) 977-0889 JoeFarrell@PeninsulaChildandFamily.com

 The Role of Sleep in Mental Health

 Sleep is often undervalued, but its impact on mental health is profound.
 Quality sleep rejuvenates both the mind and body, helping us process emotions, consolidate memories, and reset for the day ahead.
-When sleep is disrupted, it can exacerbate anxiety, depression, and stress.
+When sleep is disrupted, it can exacerbate anxiety, depression, ADHD symptoms, and stress.
+And unfortunately, disrupted sleep just one or two nights can lead to a prolonged cycle of disrupted sleep that is harder to fix.

 Lack of sleep affects neurotransmitter balance and increases the production of stress hormones like cortisol.
-Over time, chronic sleep deprivation can lead to serious mental health challenges, including mood swings, irritability, and impaired cognitive function.
+Over time, chronic sleep deprivation can lead to serious mental health challenges including the following:

 If insomnia persists, it’s important to seek professional advice.
 Therapists or sleep specialists can help identify underlying causes like anxiety disorders, sleep apnea, or other medical conditions.
 Investing in quality sleep is not a luxury - it’s a foundation for mental well-being.

-Moreover, sleep impacts our ability to manage stress.
-A well-rested brain can handle daily challenges with resilience and better decision-making.
+Sleep impacts our ability to manage stress and mental health.
+A well-rested brain can handle daily challenges with resilience, thoughtfulness, and better decision-making.
 On the other hand, when we’re sleep-deprived, even minor stressors can feel overwhelming.
 By prioritizing sleep, we improve our emotional regulation, enhance mood stability, and set ourselves up for success in all aspects of life.

 If you need help with your sleep, call us today!